Ghirotto-Lab-at-University-of-Ferrara/Phenotypic_inference/README.md

 **2. Phenotypic prediction and plot results for the three phenotypic traits - eye, hair and skin colours - (function 2 or 3):**

-  a1) uses as input the file generated in the hirisplex youbsite (GL - function 2);
+  a1) uses as input the file generated in the hirisplex webbsite (GL - function 2);

-  a2) uses as input the file generated in the hirisplex youbsite (direct call - function 3).
+  a2) uses as input the file generated in the hirisplex website (direct call - function 3).

 **Files required (the files available in this repository are for the hg19 genome reference.
 If you use a different genome reference you need to edit these files):**
 -------------------------------------------------------------------------------------